Jterrettaz/sunduration/README.md

                 process_services =  weewx.engine.StdConvert, weewx.engine.StdCalibrate, weewx.engine.StdQC, weewx.wxservices.StdWXCalculate, user.sunduration.SunshineDuration,
    ```

    3. Shutdown Weewx and update your database to bring in the new field.
-(Weewx v4.5.0 or newer)
+      Weewx v4.5.0  to V4.10.2
       ```python
        wee_database --add-column=sunshine_time
        ```

+      Weewx V. 5.0 or newer :
+       ```python
+       weectl database add-column sunshine_time
+       ```

-   4. Use [sunshine_time] in your graphs and html template tags.
+   5. Use [sunshine_time] in your graphs and html template tags.

    More detail on this process can be found here:http://www.weewx.com/docs/customizing.htm#archive_database